Southborough Church of England Primary School

 Pace means P = participate A = area C = communication and E = equipment.

-In each section, we played a game to understand what everything meant.
+In each section, we learnt a new skills and then we discuss how we could improve the skills as a leader.
 At the end of the booklet, we had to fill out what we liked and what we wanted to get better at.
 When the session finished, we concluded what we had learnt and what we were best at.

 Pupil 3

 In the playmaker training, we got to plan are own activity and teach it to the other members.
-For example we taught a circuit with football, egg + spoon, basketball and running races.
+For example we taught a relay along and then variations using different equipmwnt whilst running races.
 We had to use PACE which means:

 P = participate A = area C = communication and E = equipment.